The Bottom Line

 The SSGA Gender Diversity Index of companies advancing women and gender diversity on boards and in management.

-ESG investments can outperform non-ESG portfolios but it’s not easy so choose wisely
+ESG investments can outperform non-ESG portfolios if chosen wisely

 Looking back five and ten years, the best-performing ESG funds offered annualized returns ranging from 12% to 18%, compared with 10% and 17% for the S&P 500.
 When selecting funds, it is important to consider performance as well as investing mandate and ESG criteria.